How To Stop Food Waste (and stop burning money)

-I often discuss how to stop food waste on Instagram stories.
+I often discussย how to stop food wasteย onย Instagram stories.
 I’m incredibly passionate about this topic, partly because of how I was raised and partly because I hate wasting money.
 The bottom line is that throwing food away is throwing money away.

 How To Stop Food Waste

-Admittedly, I’m a bit neurotic when it comes to wasting food.
-I will eat the same thing for days, eat weird things, and even eat things I don’t enjoy – so I don’t have to throw them away.
-I don’t expect anyone to be as crazy as I am, but I hope sharing some of the things I do daily to prevent food waste helps you, too.
-Of course, there will still be times when you have to throw food away.
-That’s OK.
-Do your best, and remember that even small choices can make a big difference.
+Admittedly, I’m a bit neurotic about wasting food.
+I will eat the same thing for days, eat weird things, and even eat things I don’t enjoy – just to avoid throwing them away.
+I don’t expect anyone to be as crazy as I am, but you have to get out of the “I can’t eat leftovers” mindset, and just do it.
+Of course, there will still be times when you have to throw food away, and that’s OK, but implementing just a few of these tips will help reduce food waste and save you money!

 Freeze It